samrajuadapt/mobile-ticket/README.md

     "dateFormat" : {
         "value":"DD/MM/YYYY",
         "description": "Date format for showing the appointment date.
-Allowed placeholders are DD MM YY YYYY" }
+Allowed placeholders are DD MM YY YYYY" },
+     "customer_data" : {
+        "value": "disable",
+        "description": "Enable or disable customer access to enter customer phone number using mobile ticket UI, 'on = enable', 'off = disable'"
+    },
+    "privacy_policy" : {
+        "value": "enable",
+        "description": "Enable or disable privacy policy when sending phone number, 'on = enable', 'off = disable'" },
+    "privacy_policy_link" : {
+        "value": "",
+        "description": "URL of privacy policy information starting with http:// or https://.
+If value is null privacy policy information will get from the property file."
+    },
+    "country_code" : {
+        "value": "+46",
+        "description": "Define the country code for phone number.
+If value is null no country code will be added."
+    }
 }
 ```